icegulch/brio4/src/content/products/fing.md

   - Screen Printed
 last_modified: 2023-11-25T14:16:21.534Z
 ---

 Reminiscent of vintage scientific identification posters, this print challenges you to become familiar with the topographic "fingerprints" of all of New Hampshire's 4000-Footers.

 <img src="/images/fing-detail-dark.jpg" width="1600" height="1068" alt="Fingerprints closeup middle" loading="lazy">

-Adapted from the USGS "US Topo" series contour lines, the fingerprints are foil stamped in silver matte on 100# Neenah Classic Crest "patriot blue" paper.
+Adapted from the USGS "US Topo" series contour lines, the fingerprints are foil stamped in silver matte on 100# Neenah Classic Crest 'patriot blue' paper.

 <img src="/images/fing-detail-lit.jpg" width="1600" height="1085" alt="Fingerprints closeup lower title" loading="lazy">